+The board is obliged to assure that the company complies with laws and regulations that apply to the business.
 The rules on tax deductions are strict and absolute.
 Failure to transfer funds to a tax withholding account constitutes a legal offence, and can easily result in liability in damages.